SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ControlFlow.md

 } else if temperatureInFahrenheit >= 86 {
     print("It's really warm.
 Don't forget to wear sunscreen.")
 } else {
     print("It's not that cold.
-Wear a t-shirt.")
+Wear a T-shirt.")
 }
 // Prints "It's really warm.
 Don't forget to wear sunscreen."
 ```